by

 and creaks is not an option.

-weren't for the fact that the wheel started to click when I wasn't pedaling,
+it weren't for the fact that the wheel started to click when I wasn't

-which enabled me to know for sure that it was the rear wheel, I would
+pedaling, which enabled me to know for sure that it was the rear wheel,

-have had the whole bike in bits - Literally.
-You see, I'd already lubed
+I would have had the whole bike in bits - Literally.
+You see, I'd

-the spoke nipples.
-I'd had the same problem with Mavic MA33's years
+already lubed the spoke nipples.
+I'd had the same problem with Mavic

-ago and a quick spray had solved the problem.
-So, I could have been
+MA33's years ago and a quick spray had solved the problem.
+So, I could

-confident in ruling that area out and moved on to other areas of the
+have been confident in ruling that area out and moved on to other

-bike.
+areas of the bike.
 It didn't come to this, but it could have.
-I guess the message
+I guess

-here is that it doesn't hurt to pursue one area and redo lube/tightening
+the message here is that it doesn't hurt to pursue one area and redo

-etc. rather than randomly skip from one area to another without fully
+lube/tightening etc. rather than randomly skip from one area to another

 Wheels can make a clicking noise #3